 It’s hard to know what to expect when you’re first enrolling in childcare.
 So to make it easier for you, we’ve created a parent handbook for you to view online or print out to read later.

-The parent handbook contains lots of helpful information about what to expect from childcare, what to bring on your child’s first day and other useful information such as links to government sites with information about any benefits you may be entitled to.
+The parent handbook contains lots of helpful information about what to expect from childcare, what to bring on your child’s first day and other useful information such as links to government sites with information about the CCS and any benefits you may be entitled to.

-If you require any further information, please feel free to call or drop in to any one of our centres to discuss your needs with the centre director or any of our educators.
+If you require any further information, please feel free to call or drop in to any one of our centres to discuss your needs with the Centre Manager or any of our educators.

 Got a question?
 We will update this page as new information comes to hand…